TrueSightDAO/tokenomics/python_scripts/reference_and_testimonials/testimonials/emelin_frances_lisboa_testimonial.md

 ## Executive Summary

-I am pleased to provide my strongest recommendation for Emelin Libsoa, who has been an exceptional content creator and digital operations coordinator for TrueSight DAO and our Agroverse initiative over the past two years.
+I am pleased to provide my strongest recommendation for Emelin Frances Lisboa, who has been an exceptional content creator and digital operations coordinator for TrueSight DAO and our Agroverse initiative over the past two years.
 Emelin's unique combination of creative content production, strategic social media management, and operational coordination makes her an outstanding candidate for content creator, social media manager, or digital marketing roles.

 ## Context of Our Collaboration